KenDickey/Cuis-Smalltalk-BabySteps/README.md

 The observation is that UI events are rare and don't have to be especially fast.

 The current implementation is just a sketch and uses Morph properties.
+A DropTarget is used to add (and eventually remove) MorphActions and so forth.
+This keeps Morps themselves free of editing entanglements.

 DIRECTIONS / ROAD MAP